orocos/rtt_ros_integration/rtt_roscomm/README.md

 Contents
 --------

-This package serves three purposes.
+This package serves several purposes.
 It provides:
- * An Orocos typekit for ROS message primitive types
  * An Orocos RTT Service for publishing and subscribing to ROS topics
  * Orocos RTT Services for calling and serving ROS services
+ * Orocos typekits for ROS message primitive types
  * A template for generating wrapper packages for ROS .msg and .srv files

 ### Plugins